Back to Rare Guns.

 - Metal Gear Solid: Peace Walker and Metal Gear Solid V: The Phantom Pain both feature the Kampfpistole.
 In the former, it is one of the worst weapons in the game, due to its ridiculously poor accuracy, but eventually, you unlock a stock for it.
 It's more useful in Outer Ops mode, where it turns Combat Unit soldiers into Glass Cannons, therefore making them effective against vehicles.

 - Available as a stand-alone grenade/rocket launcher in Wolfenstein: The Old Blood, acting as a single-shot counterpart to the revolving underbarrel device you can attach to the 1960s-era assault rifle in The New Order.
 Contrary to reality, or the depiction above, it's incredibly accurate and powerful, but this comes at the cost of a very shallow ammo pool - six rockets, with an upgrade for killing a bunch of people with it increasing that by three - and so few pickups for it that said upgrade is a Bragging Rights Reward that requires grinding out those kills across multiple playthroughs.
+A semi-auto version with a drum magazine attached returns for The New Colossus, completely taking over the role filled by TNO's underbarrel launcher, with the rocket-propelled projectiles being an upgrade that can be toggled off if you need to bounce grenades around a corner.

 - The Sturmpistole appears in Deadfall Adventures as the Panzer Wurfkorper, working like a single-shot HE grenade launcher.
 It is also anachronistic for the game's setting of 1938.